 Please contact David via this website if you would like him to contribute to your programme or event.
-He currently offers talks on the following topics:
+Potential talks include the following:

 Like Father and Son?
-The Earl of Warwick and Edward IV
+Warwick ‘the Kingmaker’ and Edward IV

-The chronicler Commines believed that the Earl of Warwick was ‘like a father’ to Edward IV, but was this really the case?
-David traces the development of their complex relationship, ranging between the 1450s and Warwick’s death at the Battle of Barnet.
+The chronicler Commines believed the Earl of Warwick was like a ‘father’ to Edward IV, but was this really the case?
+This talk outlines the development of their complex relationship, which was a vital factor during the Wars of the Roses.

 Pilgrimage in Late Medieval Scotland

-An engaging introduction to the subject, exploring various aspects of the pilgrim experience (such as motivation and travel).
-This talk involves discussion of a wide range of sources, including texts, contemporary images and archaeological remains.
+An accessible introduction to the subject, exploring various aspects of the pilgrim experience.
+This is a well-illustrated talk, involving discussion of a wide range of sources (including texts, contemporary images and archaeological remains).